 This is a summary of our identity as disciples, our practice as Anglicans, our focus on mission, and our goal of love.

-Our plant is a mission and ministry of Christ Church, Waco, TX.
-We are members of the Diocese of Ft.
-Worth, a founding jurisdiction of the Anglican Church in North America in communion and on mission with with global Anglicans in the GAFCON movement.
+Church of the Incarnation, Bryan/College Station, is a mission of the Diocese of Ft.
+Worth, a founding diocese of the Anglican Church in North America in communion and on mission with with global Anglicans in the GAFCON movement.

 Our focus is on mission, God's mission to us and our mission with him.